brndnmtthws/brndn-io/content/posts/neuroticism/index.md

 In our modern environment, the primal anxiety that once protected us from predators often misfires.
 We experience fight-or-flight responses to work emails, social media comments, or traffic delays—situations that pose no real threat to our survival.

-This disconnect between our evolutionary programming and modern reality creates a peculiar situation: the feelings of anxiety are entirely real (with genuine physical manifestations like increased heart rate, shallow breathing, and cortisol release), but the threats triggering them are often insignificant or entirely imagined.
+The anxiety is real enough: increased heart rate, shallow breathing, the whole thing.
+But in ordinary life it's often set off by an email, a comment, or some other minor friction rather than an actual emergency.

 ## The Impact on Relationships